-- a) Scope of RUMEA (§ 2); - b) Criteria for setting up a classification of RUM activities and expenditures, with special consideration of Istat's arrangements (CRUMA) (§ 3); - c) Overview of EPEA methodological aspects holding also for the RUMEA (§ 4); - d) Conclusions, including proposals on the way forward with a view to reach an agreement on the classification (§ 5).
+- a) Scope of RUMEA (§ 2); - b) Criteria for setting up a classification of RUM activities and expenditures, with special consideration of arrangements provided by Istat's CRUMA (§ 3).
+Obviously, the resulting classification presented in §§ 3.2-3.3 and Annexes 2-3 is no more the Italian one but the new version obtained by adjusting the Italian CRUMA according to the comments received; - c) Overview of EPEA methodological aspects holding also for the RUMEA (§ 4); - d) Conclusions and future steps with a view to reach an agreement on the classification and to elevate it as a standard classification (§ 5).